7Block Labs

 Scenario:

-Implementing an NFT marketplace with upgradeable contracts, role-based access, and secure payment handling.
+So, you're looking to set up an NFT marketplace that has upgradeable contracts, role-based access, and secure payment handling.
+Awesome!
+Let’s break this down a bit.

 Key Patterns Applied: